The Slaughter Yard: Historicity

 The scene of the "savage unitario" in the power of the Judge of the Slaughter Yard and his myrmidons is not an invention but a reality that happened more than once in that ill-fated era.
 The only thing in this picture that can have been the author's invention would be the moral appreciation of the circumstances, the language and the victim's conduct, which functions as the noble poet would have done himself in an analogous situation.

 Writing and publication

 Traditional view

-It is usually said that Echeverría wrote "The Slaughter Yard" at some time in 1838-40.
+It is frequently said that Echeverría wrote "The Slaughter Yard" at some time in 1838–40.
 Although he had fled to Uruguay the long arm of Rosas could still reach him there; according to Echeverría's friend Juan María Gutiérrez, who was afterwards rector of the University of Buenos Aires, "If the story had fallen into the hands of Rosas its author would have disappeared immediately."
 Gutiérrez, who said he personally examined the manuscript, added: